alpatamerr/streetweary/README.md

 #### Server

-These instructions are meant to be done solely in the server diretory.
+These instructions are meant to be done solely in the server directory.

-Create an .env file with these environment variables (values can be with or without quotes):
+Create a .env file with these environment variables (values can be with or without quotes):

 - **DB_USER=** Your database username.
 - **DB_PASSWORD=** Your database password.